 The little wooden huts were decorated nice and festively, including the beer hut we stopped in for a Gluwein and a beer.
 It had a beer serving polar bear statue on the roof which meant it had to be a fun place right?!

-The Gluwein mugs here all have different pictures and numbers on – you pay a deposit for the mug and if you want you can keep it, or return it and get the money back.
+The Gluwein mugs here all have different pictures and numbers on.
+You pay a deposit for the mug and if you want you can keep it, or return it and get the money back.
 Apparently it is a thing to collect the different mugs, which is quite sweet.
 Definitely a good souvenir!

-You can find this market next to the town hall – it is called the Alter Markt in German and is located at 50667 Köln.
+You can find this market next to the town hall.
+It is called the Alter Markt in German and is located at 50667 Köln.

 The Cathedral Market

-Craig really wanted to go and see the Cathedral, or Dom as it is known in German.
+Craig really wanted to go and see the Cathedral, or Dom as it is in German.
 We walked to this and I have to say the market here was absolutely vast.
 Again however, full of crowds.

-We didn’t stop here for a drink as it was very crowded and we had a dinner reservation to get ready for, but I am glad we walked through and soaked up the atmosphere.
+We didn’t stop here for a drink as it was very crowded and we had a dinner reservation to get ready for.
+But I am glad we walked through and soaked up the atmosphere.

 The main shopping streets, Hohe Straße and Schildergasse will lead you right here if you fancy taking a look yourselves.